patrickcandlin/scoreKeeperFrontEnd/README.md

 2. `rails db:migrate`
 3. `rails s`

-Once this is done the app should be fully functional.
+Once this is done the Match Maker will be fully functional!

 ## Demo